Braine-le-Château

 On January 1, 2006, Braine-le-Château had a total population of 9,446.
 The total area is 22.70 km² which gives a population density of 416 inhabitants per km².

 The municipality consists of the following districts: Braine-le-Château and Wauthier-Braine, which were municipalities of their own until 1977.

-Braine-le-Château is a medieval village in which remain many buildings from the Middle Ages.
+Braine-le-Château is a medieval village in which many buildings from the Middle Ages remain.
 Among them are the pillory (1521), the village mill (c.
 1200) and the Maison du Bailli (c.
 1535).